ncollectd/ncollectd/src/plugins/softnet/README.md

 # DESCRIPTION

-The **softnet** plugin collect data of the packets recived based on CPU cores, reading the file */proc/net/softnet\_stat*.
+The **softnet** plugin collect data of the packets received based on CPU cores, reading the file */proc/net/softnet\_stat*.

 # SEE ALSO